andrerclaudio/my-hyprland/README.md

 ## Installation

+To install this setup I've created a script that will backup your cofings of programs that I use here in ~/.config/hyprland-oldconfigs/*version* directory

-Now, there are two ways of installing each theme:
+Now, there are two ways of installing each of two themes:
-- Inatalling from aur
+- Inatalling from AUR

 - Building from source

-I am trying to keep aur packages up to date, but if you want to make sure you're on bleeding edge, you can build it from source, in the end, there is literally no difference in these two after all.
+I am trying to keep aur packages up to date, but if you want to make sure you're on bleeding edge, you can build it from source, in the end, there is literally no difference in these two.

-### If you want to build from source, make sure to make these steps
+**If you want to build from source, make sure to do these steps**

-**The script should be fine, please report if something went wrong**

-To install this setup I've created a script that will backup your cofings of programs that I use here in ~/.config/hyprland-oldconfigs/*version* directory

 My script works only with files so that is why you have to make sure that everything is installed on your system: